sophieM03/git-workshop/README.md

 git checkout -b refactor/todo-list
 ```

+> It's recommanded not to create branch based on other previously created feature or task branch.

 ## Refactor (1/2)

-Rename `todos` to `items` in the `TodoList` component.
+Rename the `val todos` to `items` in the `TodoList` component
+(see `playground/src/main/scala/playground/view/TodoList.scala`).

 ## End your day and push a WIP commit

 At the end of the day, that’s interesting to push your code even if it’s still
 WIP.

-1. Stage your files on the refactoring.
+1. Stage your files on the refactoring (`git add ...`).

-2. Create your WIP commit, you don’t bother with the naming:
+2. Create your WIP commit, you don’t bother with the naming.

 ```bash
 git commit -m "WIP"
 ```

+> As the file is already under SCM, `git commit -a -m "WIP"` could be used without prio `git add`

 3. Push it to origin.